wilkster/SnipShape/Readme.md

 ## Installation

 Clone or download a zip of the repository to a local folder.
-If you have ahk2 associated with Autohotkey 2.1 alpha then just click on the **SnipShape.ahk2** file in the base folder.
+If you have ahk2 associated with Autohotkey 2.1 alpha, then just click on the **SnipShape.ahk2** file in the base folder.
 You may rename the SnipShape.ahk2 extension to something else if you are using a different file association.
+Leave the other file extension alone as they are referenced in include files.

 A tray icon like this ![image](https://github.com/user-attachments/assets/cefc4ca7-0a56-4161-82e4-4cd6d2e19176) appear.
 You may have to un-hide it in the tray.
 You can click on the tray icon to bring up some actions or use hotkeys as described below.
 The right-mouse-button brings up the default Autohotkey menu.